ichilton/fog/lib/fog/bigv/README.md

 true
 ```

 ### Re-image

-If you wuold like to re-image (re-install) the virtual machine, you can use the reimage method.
-This takes distribution and a root_password parameters like when creating a VM.
-This can only be performed on a Virtual Machine in the off state.
-Once complete, the machine will be in a powered on state, but with it's autoreboot_on attribute set to false.
+If you would like to re-image (re-install) a virtual machine, you can use the reimage method.
+This takes distribution and root_password as parameters, the same as when creating a VM.
+This can only be performed on a Virtual Machine which is powered off.
+Once complete, the machine will be left powered on.
+Note that the autoreboot_on attribute is not changed and therefore will still be set to false.
+You should update it to true if you would like the

 ```ruby
 >> server.stop